danirus/django-comments-xtd/docs/tutorial.rst

         path(r'jsi18n/', JavaScriptCatalog.as_view(), name='javascript-catalog'),
     ]

-In the next section we will use the new URL to load the i18n JavaScript catalog.
+In a following section we will use the new URL to load the i18n JavaScript catalog.
+But before that, let us configure CORS.

 Configure CORS
 --------------

 We are going to load Bootstrap JS library, ReactJS and Remarkable from a CDN.
-Web browsers will not trust those file by default, we need to send CORS headers to let browsers know that our Django backend trusts those origins.
+Web browsers will not trust those files by default, our Django project has to send CORS headers to let browsers know that the backend trusts those origins.

 The easiest way to do so is by using the `django-cors-headers <https://pypi.org/project/django-cors-headers/>`_ app: